chanzuckerberg/napari-segmentation-workshop/content/workflow/allencell-protocol.md

 #### Select a comparable reference

-- In the final dropdown menu (#3), choose an image from the reference library that most matches the image you've selected to segment and analyze.
+- In the final dropdown menu (#3), choose an image from the reference library that most closely matches the image you've selected to segment and analyze.

 ![Reference library of images in Allen Cell Segmenter](images/allencell-6.png)

-- Using our [sample data](https://github.com/chanzuckerberg/napari-segmentation-workshop/raw/main/content/workflow/images/Allen-Cell-Segmenter-Sample-Data.tif), we'll choose the last image in this library since it most matches our own imported image.
+- Using our [sample data](https://github.com/chanzuckerberg/napari-segmentation-workshop/raw/main/content/workflow/images/Allen-Cell-Segmenter-Sample-Data.tif), we'll choose the last image in this library since it most closely matches our own imported image.

 ![Choosing a comparable image from the Allen Cell Segmenter reference library of images](images/allencell-7.png)